New Jersey Gov. Murphy Is 'Alarmed' as COVID-19 Cases Rise

 The first-term Democrat is putting people on notice and calling out people not wearing masks in public and hosting indoor house parties.
 He noted that a rate of transmission of 1.35 makes it look like more cases will be reported in the coming days.

 Murphy announced 699 new cases of coronavirus at his Friday news briefing.
+There were just 261 cases reported Thursday.
 The uptick in new cases along with the rate of transmission - how many new cases are stemming from a positive case - "are setting off alarms," Murphy said.

 "The only way to silence these alarms is by taking this seriously," Murphy said.
 "Wear a mask.
 Stop hosting house parties.
 Now."